vernemq/vernemq/README.md

 ## Experimental plugin: `vmq_swc` a more powerful metadata replication algorithm

-As of VerneMQ 1.6 an alternative metadata replication algorithm is part of the VerneMQ master and can be found in `apps_opt/vmq_swc`.
-The plugin is still in an experimental stage, but could be already very useful for larger clusters in scenarios with *a lot* of clients.
-As the plugin has quite an overhead in terms of compile-time and package size (due to the internal use of RocksDB) it isn't yet included in the standard build and requires a specific build profile.
-Use `make swc` to build a VerneMQ release that uses `vmq_swc` instead of the stable `vmq_plumtree` for metadata replication.
+As of VerneMQ 1.6 an alternative metadata replication algorithm is part of the VerneMQ master and can be found in `apps/vmq_swc`.
+The plugin is in beta stadium ,but could be already very useful for larger clusters in scenarios with *a lot* of clients.
+The plugin is part of the official release and could can be enabled using `metadata_plugin = vmq_swc` in the `vernemq.conf`.

 ### Challenges with Plumtree